prometheus/prometheus/docs/configuration/configuration.md

 # instead be specified in the relabeling rule.
 [ port: <int> | default = 80 ]

+# The endpoint type to connect to.
+Must be one of public, admin or internal.
+[ availability: <string> | default = public ]

 # TLS configuration.
 tls_config:
   [ <tls_config> ]